Your browser is not supported

 Digitalisation is changing the way we pay.

-Digital cash would be an electronic form of cash.
-It would give you the option to use central bank money in a digital format, as well as cash in banknotes and coins.
+Digital Cash would give you the option to use central bank money in a digital format, as well as in banknotes and coins.

-If we decide to introduce digital cash, we expect it would be available from 2030.
+Ultimately, we will work with the Government to decide whether to introduce Digital Cash or not.
+If we decide to introduce Digital Cash, we expect it would be available around 2030.

 See our timeline showing where we're at in the process